BTMorton/dice_roller/README.md

 # Dice Roller

 This dice roller is a string parser that returns an object containing the component parts of the dice roll.
-It supports the full [roll20 Dice Reference](https://wiki.roll20.net/Dice_Reference).
-It uses a [pegjs](https://github.com/pegjs/pegjs) grammar to create a representation of the dice roll format.
-This can then be converted into a simple number value, or to a complex object used to display the full roll details.
+It supports the full [Roll20 Dice Reference](https://wiki.roll20.net/Dice_Reference).
+It uses a [pegjs](https://github.com/pegjs/pegjs) grammar to create a [representation of the dice roll format](#parsed-roll-output).
+This can then be converted into a simple number value, or to a [complex object](#roll-result-output) used to display the full roll details.

 ## Quickstart

+Install the library using:

 ```
 npm install dice_roller